Sara-Esam/HR-VISPR/README.md

 # HR-VISPR - Human Visual-Privacy Dataset

-This repository provides access to the **HR-VISPR** used for evaluating human visual privacy protection presented in our paper [conference name].
+This repository provides access to the **HR-VISPR** proposed for evaluating human visual privacy protection, presented in our paper [conference name].
+The dataset is derived from the [Visual Privacy Dataset](https://github.com/tribhuvanesh/vpa) proposed by [Orekondy et al.](https://tribhuvanesh.github.io/vpa/)

 ## Download the Dataset